Best Coffee to Water Ratio for French Press

 Although one could assume that with an immersion brewer, such as the french press, higher ratios work better than with percolation brewers, I’ve found the opposite to be true.
 When brewing with a filter, water passes through the coffee grounds extracting flavor and some of that water will remain in the coffee grounds even when the brew is finished.
 To the contrary there is barely any retention when brewing with a french press, therefore the dosage needs to be increased.

-The coffee to water ratio 1:12 produces a powerful cup of coffee.
-For every 500 grams of water use 42 grams of coffee.
+For a strong brew, the french press coffee ratio 1:12 produces a powerful cup of coffee.
+For every 500 grams or 17.63 ounce of water use 42 grams or 1.48 ounce of coffee.
 Use a coffee scale to get the recipe right to the gram.
 While this is not the most cost-effective ratio, the very first sip kicks you awake and out of slumber mode in the morning.
 It makes for a creamy mouthfeel and lots of flavors rolling onto your taste buds.

 A coffee to water ratio of 1:15 creates a more balanced brew perfect for tastebuds that appreciate subtle flavors.
-Add 15 grams of water to every gram of coffee.
-For 500 grams of water use 33 grams of coffee.
+Add 15 grams or 0.52 ounce of water to every gram of coffee.
+For 500 grams or 17.63 ounce of water use 33 grams or 1.64 ounce of coffee.
 This recipe accentuates fruitiness and pleasant acidity in light to medium roasts.

 Ultimately, it comes down to your preferences and the sort of intensity you are looking for in your cup.
-The best way to find your preferred coffee to water ratio is to experiment with different brew recipes.
+The best way to find your preferred coffee to water ratio is by experimenting with different brew recipes.
 My advice is to try out ratios between 1:12 and 1:16 for french press to determine what ratio works best for you.